finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

     QuotesApi apiInstance = new QuotesApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the quotes
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
+    OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The date/time from which the quotes are effective
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The 'AsAt' date/time
     String maxAge = "maxAge_example"; // String | Optional.
 The quote staleness tolerance
-    List<QuoteSeriesId> quoteIds = Arrays.asList(null); // List<QuoteSeriesId> | The ids of the quotes
+    Integer page = 56; // Integer | Optional.
+The page of results to return Integer limit = 56; // Integer | Optional.
+The number of results per page List<QuoteId> quoteIds = Arrays.asList(null); // List<QuoteId> | The ids of the quotes
     try {
-      GetQuotesResponse result = apiInstance.getQuotes(scope, effectiveAt, asAt, maxAge, quoteIds);
+      GetQuotesResponse result = apiInstance.getQuotes(scope, effectiveAt, asAt, maxAge, page, limit, quoteIds);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling QuotesApi#getQuotes");